mecid/mecid.github.io/_posts/2025-11-11-generating-images-in-swift-using-image-playground.md

 }
 ```

-As you can see in the example above, we create an instance of the ImageCreator type.
+As you can see in the example above, we create an instance of the *ImageCreator* type.
 The initialize may throw an error if the running device doesn’t support image generation.

 Next, we create the concepts describing the image we want to generate.
 Here you you can be creative and use a combination of text and source image if needed.

-The final step is the call to the images function on instance of the ImageCreator type.
-It requires a few parameters: concepts, style and limit.
+The final step is the call to the *images* function on instance of the *ImageCreator* type.
+It requires a few parameters: *concepts*, *style* and *limit*.

-The ImageCreator type supports a set of styles: animation, illustration and sketch.
+The *ImageCreator* type supports a set of styles: *animation*, *illustration* and *sketch*.
 You can choose the one you need.
-The limit parameter allows you to limit the number of results, in our example I ask only for a single image.
+The *limit* parameter allows you to limit the number of results, in our example I ask only for a single image.
 Keep, in mind that system allows no more than 4 images.

-The images function returns an instance of AsyncSequence which emits the result images one by one as soon as they become ready.
+The *images* function returns an instance of *AsyncSequence* which emits the result images one by one as soon as they become ready.
 That’s why we use here for loop to receive the images.

 As I said before, we can mix and match multiple concepts to generate a single image.
 For example, you can provide a source image and some text.